jayoung/janet-learning-WDL/README.md

 xxx think about how to handle copying output files out of scratch

+xxx I want to try jobname as a runtime variable

 # WDL-related habits I want to think about